logicaldoc/benchmark/README.md

 3. By default LogicalDOC performs a number of background activities on documents, for example digest calculation, indexing and tags processing.
  	You can disable all of these by settings the runlevel of your LD instance to Bulkload.
 	The path from the GUI is: Administration, System, General, tab Run level, then select the Bulkload option from the drop-down and click Save.
-4. You can use 2 or more PC to load into the same LD system
+4. You can use 2 or more PC to test load the same LD system
 5. You can use the benchmark tool to test the performance of a LogicalDOC cluster.
  	You can do this in 2 ways, either by editing the load configuration file and specifying in the **session.url** property a list with the addresses of the node URLs of the LogicalDOC cluster, or by using 2 loading nodes (PC) where each node that runs the benchmark loads on a different node of the LogicalDOC cluster.